About USC Gould

 "I grew up hearing stories of the Holocaust and was instructed often of my special responsibility... not to ignore, and thereby allow, similar crimes committed in my time.
 This clinic gives me an opportunity to do work in which I strongly believe."

-- International Criminal Tribunal cases: (assist with research and drafting in cases trying perpetrators of war crimes, crimes against humanity, genocide and terrorism)
+- International Criminal Tribunal cases: (monitor, research and report on issues in cases trying perpetrators of war crimes, crimes against humanity, genocide and terrorism)

 - Extraordinary Chambers in Courts of Cambodia, Phnom Penh, Cambodia